Editor’s Note: This post was written by Megan Morris.

 As you already know, a big part of dealing with email is dealing with anxiety.
 Email Triage did an incredible job of helping me with this — it’s very soothing! — but I noticed that even after I was done, I would still look at my “respond to these” emails and be very nervous about how (and how soon) to respond to them.
-I was receiving so many important messages on a regular basis that I was suddenly forced to prioritize some and make others wait, rather than being able to focus only on “the important emails” and “the not-so-important emails” — which made me feel anxious and nervous about how to decide what to handle first, even once I’d implemented Charlie’s suggestions.
+I was receiving so many important messages on a regular basis that instead of being able to focus only on “the important emails” and “the not-so-important emails,” I was suddenly forced to prioritize some and make others wait — which made me feel anxious and nervous about how to decide what to handle first, even once I’d implemented Charlie’s suggestions.

-What I discovered using this over time, however, was that there were two important categories of “response needed” emails for me: Wheelhouse emails, and Peripheral emails.
-Once I gone through the Email Triage process, I started to think of the remaining items in these two contexts:
+What I discovered while using this method over time, however, was that there were two important categories of “response needed” emails for me: Wheelhouse emails, and Peripheral emails.
+Once I had gone through the Email Triage process, I started to think of the remaining items in these two contexts:

 - Wheelhouse email, for me, was email sent about projects that I knew involved my highest leverage points.
 They were sent from contacts who understood what I was best at, and they were associated with tasks that I knew I could do better than anyone else on the planet.
-The community marketing emails and real people interactions were my Wheelhouse emails; the high-level creative coordination where my partner at Ideaschema was handling the bulk of the artwork were also my Wheelhouse because I could handle that strategy and coordination extremely quickly and easily.
+The community marketing emails and real-people interactions were my Wheelhouse emails.
+The high-level creative coordination emails, where my partner at Ideaschema was handling the bulk of the artwork, were also in my Wheelhouse because I could handle that strategy and coordination extremely quickly and easily.
 And if the email was helping me to accomplish a major mission (or Pick Four goal), I knew it was in my Wheelhouse and it needed to happen first.

 While looking at these emails I would note the difference in my head, and I would say to myself, “These matter, but they have to wait a few minutes longer because my Wheelhouse is where my best impact comes from.”

 The more impact I want to make in the world, the more I focus on my Wheelhouse emails.
-Then I come back to the Peripherals once I feel accomplished with the highest leverage items.
+(Click to tweet – thanks!)
+Then I come back to the Peripherals once I feel accomplished with the highest-leverage items.

 Outside the Inbox